mdiftekhar1992/Churn-Analysis-SSMS-Power-BI-Machine-Learning-/README.md

 **Excited to share Churn Analysis Project using SQL Server, Power BI, and Machine Learning.**

+This project demonstrates a complete workflow from data extraction, transformation, and loading (ETL) to data analysis, visualization, and predictive modeling, offering significant insights and strategies for enhancing customer retention.

 In this complete CHURN ANALYSIS project, we will cover a wide range of insights which includes:
 1. ETL process in SQL Server
 2. Data Cleaning in SQL Server